mark-kimmerman/orbital-playground/README.md

 ## To do

--   [ ] Use forces to update acceleration to update velocity to update position
 -   [ ] Update SVG position from polar coordinates
 -   [ ] Set SVG position (transform→translate?) from polar coordinates
 -   [ ] Set actual values for Earth's radius & spacestation orbit height